lunatech-labs/lunatech-iamin/backend/README.md

 ```
 This will save the endpoint `Handler` stubs in the `src_managed` directory in the form a a Scala `trait` and a companion
 object.
-Put your implementation in `src/scala/com/lunatech/iamin/rest/{endpoint}/impl/{endpoint}Handler`, take a look at what's
+Put your implementation in `src/scala/com/lunatech/iamin/endpoints/{endpoint}/{endpoint}Handler`, take a look at what's
 already there as a reference.

-If the endpoint you created is new, you also must add its routes to the server in `com.lunatech.iamin.rest.IaminServer`,
+If the endpoint you created is new, you also must add its routes to the server in `com.lunatech.iamin.Main`,
 again look at what's there for reference.

 ## Managing database schema and generated code

+We use [Liquibase](https://www.liquibase.org) for database migrations and [Slick](http://slick.lightbend.com)'s code
+generator for type safe queries.

 Find the database migrations in `src/main/resources/migrations`, files are in Liquibase's
 [xml format](https://www.liquibase.org/documentation/xml_format.html).